free-time/free-time.github.io/_posts/2015-06-07-using-the-new-javascript-today!---pedro-nauck.md

 ---
 layout: post
-title: "Using the new Javascript today! - Pedro Nauck"
+title: "Using the new Javascript today!"
 speakers: Pedro Nauck
 duration: 56:04
 date: 2015-06-07 12:55:12